Nissemanen/frukt/README.md

 ### Concatenation
 you can concatenate almost any two things of same type.
 Most commonly used for strings, but you can use it for anything like integers, arrays, or lists to name a few.
-What it means to "Concatenate" two values in {THIS_LANG it needs a name like come on} is that you put the second value at the end of the first.
+What it means to "Concatenate" two values is that you put the second value at the end of the first.
 You concatenate with two dots in-between the two values to concatenate, when concatenating multiple values there is a left bias (that means first the two left-most values will concatenate, then that new value is "substituted" to be concatenated)
 ```
 print("foo".."bar") # output: foobar